brettbuddin/musictheory/README.md

 Outputs:
 ```
-// G is a perfect fifth above C
+// G0 is a perfect fifth above C0
 ```